GianlucaAntolini/FRANGI_DB2/README.md

 Gianluca:
- 1 - Random pair of songs that have similar tempo and key (useful for djs) 2 - Top 10 song based on in how many palylists they appears (to be compared with top 10 songs by streams) 3 -
+ 1 - Random pair of songs that have similar tempo and key (useful for djs) 2 - Average number of views of songs for the 3 types of Album types 3 - In average, are n of streams of a song higher than the n of views of their related yt video?
  4 -

 Insieme: